About

 Kayla Oderah is an emerging African American soprano known for her dazzling lyric sound and vocal warmth.

-This 23/24 season Kayla joins the Handorf Company Young Artist program at Opera Memphis.
-There, she will make her debut as Musetta in La Bohème and Linfea in La Calisto.
-Her residency will also include a workshop performance of A.E.
+Last 23/24 season Kayla joined the Handorf Company Young Artist program at Opera Memphis.
+There, she made her debut as Musetta in La Bohème and Linfea in La Calisto.
+Her residency also included a workshop performance of A.E.
 Reverie in partnership with Chautauqua, by Kamala Sankaram / Jerre Dye performing the total role of Young Woman.
-This Spring she made her Memphis Symphony Orchestra Debut as Pamina in Orchestra Unplugged: Mozart The Magic Flute
+Last Spring she made her Memphis Symphony Orchestra debut as Pamina in Orchestra Unplugged: Mozart The Magic Flute.

 She completed her Master’s at the University of Michigan School of Music, Theatre, and Dance.
 While completing her MMus degree she performed the role of Tytania in A Midsummer Night’s Dream.
 In 2016 she attended the Aspen Music Festival as a studio artist.